Five budget-friendly ideas for family days out

 2. Castle Adventures

-Pretend to be a knight at Pickering Castle (family tickets from £11.70) or take in views of the sea at Scarborough Castle.
-Children can join in with exciting activities over the summer holidays – be a fairy hunter, try circus skills or find the hidden dinosaurs (family tickets from £16.70).
+Pretend to be a knight at Pickering Castle (family tickets from £11.70) or take in views of the sea at Scarborough Castle (family tickets from £15.40) Children can join in with exciting activities during the school holidays.

 Knaresborough Castle Courthouse Museum